 What's the difference between a Last minute cut and your other services?

 When I opened Y-Chrome back in 2009 I had the intention for it to serve two purposes.
 I recognized that for many of our clients they did not have the time or money to have a monthly Hair M experience.
 It was more of a treat, which meant they were going elsewhere between visits.
 With Y-Chrome being more of a traditional barbershop model, these Hair M "irregulars" could stay in the family and still get great service but at a lesser price point and on a walk-in basis.
 I also envisioned Y-Chrome to be a training ground for Hair M. With the lesser price point we could hire newer talent, train them and then move them over to the Hair M team.
 This seemed like a great idea, but the reality was the team we hired at Y-Chrome stayed for over 5 years and they became their own wonderful family with a loyal following.
 So it all worked out but it didn't solve the need to have a way to hire newer talent that we could train to be skilled men's stylists that would warrant the prices at Hair M. In 2013 we started offering walk-in appointments at a lesser price point with newer staff members.
-Many clients took advantage of this service, however it was to keep traffic steady, some times there was a long queue and other times it would be very slow.
-In 2019 we have updated this service to Last Minute Cut which is $25-$30 depending on the level of stylist so it was not just with newer stylists.
+Many clients took advantage of this service, however, it was to keep traffic steady, sometimes there was a long queue and other times it would be very slow.
+In 2019 we have updated this service to Last Minute Cut which is $30-$35 depending on the level of stylist so it was not just with newer stylists.
 And the biggest plus is clients can now call and reserve any appointment that is within the hour.

 No more bottled water?!

 This was a tough one.
 We have always wanted to offer our clients the best service and that includes what they want to drink.
 Although beer has always been most popular, many of our clients chose bottled water.
-The reason we decided to switch to filtered lemon water is that we were sending a huge amount of plastic bottles to the landfill which started to weight on my conscience and our team members.
+The reason we decided to switch to filtered lemon water is that we were sending a huge amount of plastic bottles to the landfill which started to weigh on my conscience and our team members.
 Most of the time clients did not finish even half of their bottle and would leave it behind, which made it even more difficult to send that bottle off to the landfill.
 We did add La Croix though which seems to be a big hit.

 What do you do to keep your staff happy?